 A Simple Bench is Enough!

 Don’t have much money?
-Want to survey your whole garden from your front door?
+Want to survey your whole garden from the side of the front door?
 Then focus on bringing in a comfortable bench.
 Setting up at the head of your garden, alongside window boxes, a small, humble bench is going give you and your guests enough of a focal point on the flowers, plants and lawn you have worked so hard to cultivate.

 Consider Hanging Baskets

 Don’t have any room for a flower bed?
-Many garden ideas landscaping experts choose to focus on clever use of the vertical, not just the horizontal.
-Why not hang a few gorgeous flowers above your door?
+Many landscaping experts choose to focus on clever use of the vertical, not just the horizontal.
+Why not hang a few gorgeous flowers either side above your door?
 Introduce people to your home with clutches of hydrangeas or other blooms hanging from above.
 A basket is just as good as a flowerbed.

 Get Creative with Fence Painting

 Who says that a picket fence has to be plain white?
 If you don’t have much room for colour, be sure to get creative with how you paint your fence.
-Choose blues and yellows, for example.
+Choose blues and yellows on either side, for example.
 Or, you could go really bold and use red or purple!
 Be sure to match your door, too.